microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 ## Post deployment steps

+After your virtual machine is deployed, let's first look at Azure Resource Manager deployment details, make sure we can connect to the VM, and then prepare for the next module.

+### Looking at your deployment

+Learn how to look at more details on your deployment of the virtual machine using the Azure Portal.

+1. First let's look at the deployment from the perspective of the resource group.
+If you are looking at your virtual machine in the Azure Portal you can click on your resource group or it may be listed in Resources on your home page.
+You can also search for your resource group in the search box at the top of the Azure Portal by typing in your resource group name and selecting it.
+1. On the left-hand menu select **Deployments**.
+1. The deployment name should start with "CreateVm....".
+If you scroll to the right you can see the Duration of the deployment which is approximately the amount of time it took to deploy the virtual machine, build a virtual network, provision storage, and run software in the VM to deploy SQL Server.
+1. Click on the "CreateVm..." under Deployment Name.
+Click on the "V" option next to Deployment details.
+This will list all the detailed steps of how the virtual machine was deployed.
+1. Click on **Go to Resource**.
+You are now in the context of the virtual machine resource.
+1. On the left-hand menu click on **Activity Log**.
+This is a continuous log of all the activities that have happened to the resource.
+You can see the deployment of the virtual machine and the deployment of the SQL Server IaaS Agent extension.
+You can also see the deployment of the SQL Server instance.
+You can click on any of these activities to see more details.

+### Connecting to the VM and preparing for the next module

+Use the following steps to connect to the VM with RDP and prepare for the next module.

 1. Use Remote Desktop to connect into the Virtual Machine.
 1. Copy the **tpch.bak** SQL Server backup file from the GitHub repo release (https://github.com/microsoft/cloudsqlworkshop/releases/tag/v1.0-alpha) that contains the backup of the database to the "f:\data" drive folder.
 1. Copy the **restore_tpch.sql** script from this folder into the f:\data folder.